Hemicordulia smithii: Distribution

-Though Procordulia smithii is currently endemic to New Zealand, the species has strong links to Australian species of dragonfly.
-Rowe (1987) describes P. smithii as having similarities to the Hemicordulia-Procordulia group which is abundant throughout Australia and the Pacific.
-Rowe (1987) states that P. smithii is likely to have colonised in New Zealand during an interglacial period.
+Although Hemicordulia smithii is now considered endemic to New Zealand, it shows strong affinities with Australian and Pacific species.
+Rowe (1987) noted that Procordulia smithii, as it was then classified, shares features with the broader Hemicordulia–Procordulia group found throughout Australia and the Pacific, and suggested that the species may have colonised New Zealand during an interglacial period.

-Procordulia smithii is found only in New Zealand.
-It has been found on coastal islands, extending to Little Barrier Island and the Chatham Island.
+Hemicordulia smithii occurs only in New Zealand.
+It has been recorded on coastal islands, including Little Barrier Island and the Chatham Islands.
 It is particularly abundant in the Canterbury region of the South Island.

-Rowe (1987) established that Procordulia smithii has been found throughout New Zealand and especially prevalent in the South Island and southern areas of the North Island.
-However, Rowe (1987) also notes that P. smithii has been notably absent from northern parts of the North Island and that further investigation is necessary.
-Additionally, Rowe (1987) states that P. smithii taxa have undergone changes in abundance since 1950.
+Rowe (1987) reported the species as widespread across New Zealand and especially common in the South Island and southern parts of the North Island.
+However, he also noted an apparent absence from the northern North Island and suggested that this required further investigation.
+Rowe further commented that the abundance of Procordulia smithii populations had fluctuated since the 1950s.

-P. smithii can be found near inland wetlands, streams, creeks, swamps, peatlands, marshes, bogs, waterfalls and fens.
-Larvae are found less often in waters and streams but are more commonly found in bulrush beds and small bog ponds in close proximity to streams and pools.
-Larvae and exuviae are also commonly found in backwaters and flood ponds of streams.
-Whereas adults are typically found in streams.(Rowe, 1987).
-Rowe (1987) further supports this as exuviae of P. smithii were largely found in close proximity to ponded areas.
-Marinov (2015), publishes that P. smithii can also be found in grasslands that are as far away as five kilometers from the nearest source of water.
+Hemicordulia smithii inhabits a wide range of freshwater environments, including inland wetlands, streams, creeks, swamps, peatlands, marshes, bogs, waterfalls, and fens.
+Larvae are less frequently found in flowing waters and occur more often in bulrush beds, small bog ponds adjacent to streams, and backwaters or flood ponds.
+Adults are typically associated with stream habitats, and exuviae are commonly found near ponded or slow-flowing areas.
+Marinov (2015) also reported that adults may occur in grasslands up to five kilometres away from the nearest water source.